 Warm, sweet, and nourishing, boiled chestnuts are the perfect winter snack.
 This is a quick method to prepare them, you won't need an 'open fire'.

-Set your pressure cooker to 7 minutes and let the pressure release naturally.
+Set the pressure cooker to high for 8 minutes.
+Allow the pressure to release naturally.

-When the pressure is released, drain the water and serve, warm or cold.
+Once the pressure is fully released, drain the chestnuts.
+They can be served either warm or cold.